How to find a part-time job

 A part-time job in retail is easiest to get around Christmas time, as this is when stores are most in need of staff.
 If you're not too busy revising for exams, start applying for jobs in October or November to increase your chances of landing a job.

-This includes everything from working at McDonald's and being a barista to waiting tables in a high-end restaurant.
+This includes everything from working at McDonald's and being a barista to working as the front-of-house in a high-end restaurant.

 Duties typically involve taking orders and waiting tables.
 If you're working in the fast-food industry, you might be cooking food and washing dishes, too.